DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 Then, open a terminal and run the following command to download the pre-compiled MDO Agent Deck image:

-`docker pull dafoam/agent:v0.2.3`
+`docker pull dafoam/agent:latest`

-If you want to install a different version, change the tag `v0.2.3` accordingly.
+If you want to install an older version, replace `latest` with a specific version tag such as `v0.2.3`.

 ### Step 3.
 Download the working directory

+Download the latest version of `mdo_agent_work` from [here](https://github.com/DAFoam/mdo_agent_work/archive/refs/heads/main.zip).

-Download `mdo_agent_work` version [v0.2.3](https://github.com/DAFoam/mdo_agent_work/archive/refs/tags/v0.2.3.zip).
-If you want to install a different version, change the tag `v0.2.3` accordingly, but make sure its version is consistent with the Docker image version above.
+If you want to install an older version, download it from [here](https://github.com/DAFoam/mdo_agent_work/tags), making sure it is consistent with the Docker image version above.

-Unzip it and you will see a folder called `mdo_agent_work-v0.2.3`.
-Rename it to `mdo_agent_work`.
+Unzip it and you will see a folder called `mdo_agent_work-*`.
+Rename that folder to `mdo_agent_work`.
 This will be the main working directory for your agents.

 **IMPORTANT**: Do not manually create a folder and use it as the LLM's working directory.
 You must use `mdo_agent_work`.
 This is because `mdo_agent_work/results` contains pre-defined LLM configuration files (hidden by default).
 You do not need to modify these configuration files.